 Limiting access to social media doesn’t necessarily make sense anymore, as many jobs require the very use of it.
 Social sites can also be a useful way to take a mental break and avoid employee “burnout” during busy days.

 Another example is prohibiting employees from eating snacks in the middle of working hours.
 We have mentioned from our recent article the 7 reasons you need food and beverage in the office and clearly, there are a huge number of benefits associated with it.

 Bottom line: Employees are far more productive when they’re able to strike a balance between their personal and work activities.
 Trusting employees will go a long way in creating a positive company culture.

-Updating the workplace culture code to match the current workforce is a difficult thing to do.
+Updating your workplace practices to match the current workforce is a difficult thing to do.

 However, if your company wants to attract top-tier talent, take a hard look at your workplace practices and see what you can do to make your company a desirable, modern place to work.

-In contrast, outdated practices at your workplace can affect employee morale, hinder efficiency, or worse affect profit margins.
+In contrast, outdated practices at your workplace can affect employee morale, hinder efficiency, or even hinder profit margins.
 As a business owner, employer, or manager–you’re the one responsible for establishing the right structure and culture to drive success.